 Work hours and opening times

-In general, employees from across all sectors will note reduced working hours, regardless of whether or not they are observing Ramadan.
+In general, working hours are reduced during the month, regardless of whether or not they are observing Ramadan.
 The work day is generally reduced by two hours.
 School timings will also be affected.
 Some businesses adjust their hours for Ramadan, so timings of stores, services, public transport and paid parking may vary.
 Malls remain open (with the exception of food courts and eateries), and may even stay open later than usual.
 Supermarkets and grocery store hours are normal, and you can follow your usual food shopping procedures.

 Eating during the day